vmware-labs/node-replicated-kernel/doc/src/development/Environment.md

 ## VSCode

-VSCode generally works well for developing bespin.
+VSCode generally works well for developing nrk.
 The `rust-analyzer` plugin is preferred over `rls` which often has build issues due to the project not having a std runtime (`no-std`).